Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 query_url_rus = f"https://api.gdeltproject.org/api/v2/tv/tv?query=(kremlin%20OR%20russia%20OR%20putin%20OR%20moscow%20OR%20russian)%20market:%22National%22&mode=timelinevol&format=html&datanorm=perc&format=csv&timelinesmooth=5&datacomb=sep&timezoom=yes&STARTDATETIME={start_day_str}120000&ENDDATETIME={today_str}120000"
 ```

+The Ukraine-related keywords chosen for this lesson are _Ukraine_, _Ukrainian_, _Zelenskyy_, _Zelensky_, _Kyiv_, and _Kiev_; the Russia-related keywords are _Russia_, _Russian_, _Putin_, _Kremlin_, and _Moscow_.
+The chosen geographic market is 'National' (United States).
+The output mode is the normalized percentage of airtime (this will inform the y-axis of the line graph that you will create later), while the output format is set to [CSV (comma-separated values)](https://en.wikipedia.org/wiki/Comma-separated_values).
+We specify the start and end dates using the corresponding object names `start_day_str` and `today_str`.

+The encoding characters `%20` and `%22` represent space (` `) and double quotation mark (`"`), respectively.
 See [this documentation](https://blog.gdeltproject.org/gdelt-2-0-television-api-debuts/) for a complete description of each query parameter.
-The encoding characters `%20` and `%22` represent space (` `) and double quotation mark (`"`), respectively.

-### Prepare the Data for Visualization
+### Preparing Data for Visualization

 Once you have retrieved this data, you'll need to prepare it for visualization.
-Our goal is to transform the data into the format shown in Figure 2, above.
+Our goal is to transform the data into the format shown in Figure 2 above.

 ```
 def to_df(queryurl):